 Blackfoot is a somewhat small city located in the state of Idaho.
 With a population of 11,740 people and five constituent neighborhoods, Blackfoot is the 19th largest community in Idaho.

 Blackfoot is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Blackfoot is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Blackfoot who work in office and administrative support (11.55%), food service (9.87%), and sales jobs (8.93%).
+Overall, Blackfoot is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Blackfoot who work in office and administrative support (14.93%), sales jobs (9.35%), and teaching (7.41%).

-The education level of Blackfoot citizens is a little higher than the average for US cities and towns: 22.30% of adults in Blackfoot have at least a bachelor's degree.
+The education level of Blackfoot citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.47% of adults 25 and older in Blackfoot have a college degree.

+Blackfoot is a very ethnically-diverse city.
 The people who call Blackfoot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackfoot residents report their race to be White, followed by Asian.
 Blackfoot also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.35% of the city’s residents.
-Important ancestries of people in Blackfoot include German, Irish, Scottish, and Danish.
+People of Hispanic or Latino origin account for 20.33% of the city’s residents.
+Important ancestries of people in Blackfoot include German, Irish, European, and Scottish.

 The most common language spoken in Blackfoot is English.
 Other important languages spoken here include Spanish and Tagalog.